Jim Crow Museum

 In the 1930s and 1940s black male actors were limited to two stereotypical roles: Coons such as Stepin Fetchit, Mantan Moreland, and Willie Best; and Toms, of whom the most notable were Bill "Bojangles" Robinson, Clarence Muse, and Eddie "Rochester" Anderson.
 Robinson is best known as child star Shirley Temple's dance partner.
 They appeared in four films together, including The Littlest Rebel (DeSylva & Butler, 1935).
 Robinson plays the role of Uncle Billy, a good-natured, well-mannered Tom.
 Temple plays Virginia Houston Cary, the feisty young daughter of Captain Cary of the Confederate Army.
 Captain Cary goes off to battle.
 The Cary plantation is invaded by Union soldiers.
 Virginia's mother becomes ill and soon dies.
 Captain Cary returns home and is taken prisoner.
 He is tried for treason.
 Uncle Billy helps little Virginia escape.
 The pair earn their fare to Washington by dancing and "passing the cap."
 Miraculously, they gain an audience with President Abraham Lincoln who pardons Virginia's father.
 Robinson also portrayed genial, loyal servants in The Little Colonel (DeSylva & Butler, 1935) with Temple and Lionel Barrymore, In Old Kentucky (Butcher & Marshall, 1935) with Will Rogers, and Just Around the Corner (Hempstead & Cummings, 1938) with Temple.

 Clarence Muse was a graduate of the Dickinson School of Law in Philadelphia and he had formal theatrical training; nevertheless, his career is noted for portrayals of Coons and Toms, especially the latter.
 He played Tom roles in Show Boat (Laemmle & Whale, 1936), Follow Your Heart (Levine & Scotto, 1936), Zanzibar (Douglas & Schuster, 1940), Heaven Can Wait (Lubitsch, 1943), Joe Palooka in the Knockout (Chester & Le Borg, 1947), and Riding High (Capra, 1950).
-The Tom role, like most of the early black stereotypes, suggested that blacks were one-dimensional.
+The Tom role, like most of the early black stereotypes, suggested that black people were one-dimensional.
 Muse's Toms were thoughtful and often articulate servants.
 Bogle calls him the "dignified, humanized tom" (1994, p.
 54).

 Eddie Anderson played the Tom role in Jezebel (Wyler, 1938) and You Can't Cheat an Honest Man (Cowan & Marshall, 1939), but he is best known as Jack Benny's raspy voiced manservant Rochester.
 The pair appeared in movies, for example, Love Thy Neighbor (Sandrich, 1940), and The Meanest Man in the World (Perlberg & Lanfield, 1943), radio programs, and a long-running television program.
 Their on-screen relationship was characterized by good natured struggles, with Rochester often besting his "Boss."
 Rochester was one of the first black characters to "show up" his white employer; nevertheless, the role still fits into the Tom stereotype, albeit with elements of shrewdness and rebellion.

 The 1930s and 1940s were the heyday for cinematic Tom depictions.
 Virtually every film that dealt with slavery included Toms.
-The still popular Gone With the Wind (Selznick & Fleming, 1939) included the Tom character Pork, a pathetic man, his back stooped, his speech halted, afraid of whites, yet desiring, above all, to please them.
+The still popular Gone With the Wind (Selznick & Fleming, 1939) included the Tom character Pork, a pathetic man, his back stooped, his speech halted, afraid of white people, yet desiring, above all, to please them.
 Pork is a marginal character.
 In later movies Toms would be even more marginalized, many lacking names.
 Coons played the role of comic relief.
 Toms symbolized wealth.
 Producers who wanted to show that a family had "old money" often surrounded the family with black servants.
 Toms also suggested a nostalgic social order.
 Toms represented the supposed "good ol' days" before the civil rights and black power movements.

 Sidney Poitier, the leading black male actor of the 1960s, also played roles that approximated the Tom stereotype, even though his characters were never one dimensional.
 Poitier did not play characters that were submissive, cheerful servants, but many of his characters were white-identified.
 In Edge of the City (Susskind & Ritt, 1957) Poitier sacrifices his life, and in The Defiant Ones (Kramer, 1958) Poitier sacrifices his freedom, for white males.
-Like the black servants of old, his characters worked to improve the lives of whites.
+Like the black servants of old, his characters worked to improve the lives of white people.
 In Lilies of the Field (Nelson, 1963) he helps refugee nuns build a chapel; in The Slender Thread (Alexander & Pollack, 1965) he works to help a suicidal woman; in A Patch of Blue (Berman & Green, 1965) he aids a young blind woman who does not know he is black; in To Sir With Love (Clavell, 1967) he tries to teach working class youth, almost all white, to value education.
 In the last, some of the students racially taunt him; eventually he loses his composure.
 Later, he berates himself for having displayed anger.
 Reluctance to fight back is reminiscent of earlier Tom portrayals, for example, Bill Robinson's character in The Little Colonel, who stands patiently and silently as he is insulted by the white master.
 Bogle (1994) describes Poitier's roles this way:

 They were mild-mannered toms, throwbacks to the humanized Christian servants of the 1930s.
 When insulted or badgered, the Poitier character stood by and took it.
 He knew the white world meant him no real harm.
 He differed from the old servants only in that he was governed by a code of decency, duty, and moral intelligence.
 There were times in his films when he screamed out in rage at the injustices of a racist white society.
 But reason always dictated his actions, along with love for his fellow man. (p.
 176)